-Welcome!
-I’m Kimberly Burke, child of God, friend, wife, Momma, Grandma and quilter.
-You’ll most likely find me in my jeans and a t-shirt or sweater, with my converse tennis shoes that drive my hubby crazy, enjoying a hot cup of coffee.
-I enjoy reading a good book, going for walks, spending time with friends & family and of course quilting!
+Welcome to Golden Needle Quilting!
+I’m Kimberly Burke, child of God, friend, wife, Momma, Grandma, dog lover and quilter.
+You’ll usually find me at home, wearing my jeans and a t-shirt with our grand-dog, Dogge most likely underfoot.
+I enjoy a hot cup of coffee, reading a good book, going for walks, spending time with friends & family and of course quilting!

 Currently I’m working on finishing UFO’s and participating in the Patchwork Barn Quilt BOM designed by Edita Satir, and offered at Ben Franklin, Monroe.
 That should be enough to maintain sanity while also keeping my promise to thoroughly organize, declutter and reclaim my sewing room this year.
 I’ll admit I’ve been dreading the job, but it must be done because it’s starting to suck the joy out of my piecing time, and I can’t have that.

 Subscribe to my blog so you won’t miss a post about the latest quilts that have come off the frame from my amazing clients and hopefully a few of my own.